Jernskegg/ci-portfolio-project-1/README.md

 # User Stories

-   As a user, I want check on upcoming game so that the I know when to expect sthe game to be released and what to expect of the game.
+   As a user, I want to check on upcoming games so that I know when to expect the game to be released and what to expect of the game.

-   As a user, I want find an available spot so that I can apply for work.
+   As a user, I want to find an available spot so that I can apply for work.

    As a user, I want to contact someone so that I can book for an interview.